 Is that enough pressure for you?
 Good!
 We think that everyone undertaking a home improvement project on the exterior of their homes needs to have everything in perspective before they start their work.
 Understanding the importance that the project has to the appearance of your house and to the way in which your neighbours regard you means that you will take the job more seriously and be sure to do it right, the first time (did we mention that exterior projects often cost more money than those on the interior, and therefore are more costly when mistakes are made?).

 In addition to the perceived appearance of your home, exterior home improvement projects are often surrounded by safety concerns.
 Deck construction, in particular, must be handled with care when it comes to home improvement.
-At Ferreira Construction (see website) they say that when it comes to installing a major outdoor improvement like a deck, but the installation of these improvements is also regulated by municipal bylaws.
-Failure to comply could mean big fines and even more work!
+Some construction companies say that when it comes to installing a major outdoor improvement like a deck, the installation of these improvements is regulated by municipal bylaws.
+Failure to comply could mean big fines, possibly a failed house inspection and even more work!